Take the free 8-min Financial Literacy Assessment and this guide will automatically match your depth.

 Macrotrends.net — Best for Long-Term Historical Data

-Macrotrends provides 20+ years of standardized financial data for free: revenue, net income, gross margin, P/E ratio, EV/EBITDA, free cash flow, dividend history, and stock price adjusted for splits.
-This depth of historical data is normally behind a paywall at Bloomberg, Refinitiv, or FactSet.
-Macrotrends makes it freely accessible and visualized.
+Macrotrends provides 20+ years of standardized financial data: revenue, net income, gross margin, P/E ratio, EV/EBITDA, free cash flow, dividend history, and stock price adjusted for splits.
+This depth of historical data is typically behind a paywall at institutional data providers.
+Macrotrends makes it accessible and visualized — particularly useful for long-term valuation analysis and margin trend research.

 Best for: Long-term trend analysis, valuation multiples over time, margin trajectory.

-Finviz offers the most powerful free stock screener available, with 65+ filter criteria covering fundamentals (P/E, P/B, market cap, dividend yield), technical indicators (RSI, moving averages, chart patterns), and analyst ratings.
+Finviz is the most capable stock screener in this category, with 65+ filter criteria covering fundamentals (P/E, P/B, market cap, dividend yield), technical indicators (RSI, moving averages, chart patterns), and analyst ratings.
 The heatmap visualization shows sector performance at a glance.
-Finviz Elite (paid) adds real-time data and backtesting — the free version uses 15-minute delayed data, which is sufficient for fundamental analysis.
+Finviz Elite adds real-time data and backtesting — the standard version uses 15-minute delayed data, which is sufficient for fundamental analysis and longer-term screening.

 Best for: Building custom stock screens.
 Finding stocks that meet specific fundamental criteria.